The Black Death

 - How did the plague affect economies?

-- We often think that exchange and trade between societies is always a good thing.
+Respond to these questions: We tend to think that exchange and trade between societies is always a good thing.
 Does this article change your opinion?
 How?